Sign in

 Cost Efficiency

-While truck-mounted rigs may have lower initial costs, assessing the long-term operational costs is essential.
-Crawler rigs might offer better performance in challenging environments, potentially leading to more successful drilling results and reduced downtime, which can offset their higher cost in the long run.
+While truck-mounted rigs may have lower initial costs, it's essential to assess long-term operational costs.
+Crawler rigs might offer better performance in challenging environments, leading to more successful drilling results and reduced downtime, potentially offsetting their higher costs in the long run.

 Accessibility